syedtaqi95/CarND-Behavioral-Cloning-P3/writeup.md

 Then there are 2 convolutional layers with 3x3 kernal size, 1x1 stride, 'valid' padding, ReLU activation and 64 depth size (model.py 84-85).

 I flattened the output of the convolutional layers and implemented 3 fully connected layers of sizes 100, 50 and 10 and using Relu activation units.
-I also added dropout layers between each fully connected layer with a 0.5 dropout rate to reduce overfitting (model.py lines 88-96).
+I also added dropout layers between each fully connected layer with a 0.5 dropout rate to reduce overfitting while training (model.py lines 88-96).

 The output layer uses tanh activation instead of ReLU to limit the range of the output between -1 and +1 as this works better for an output like steering angle (model.py line 99).